ThGreatExplorer/DataHackathon/README.md

 4. **Interpreted WEAT metric analysis results**
 	1. compared WEAT results of biased vs unbiased vs biased and unbiased

-Screenshots of the results can be found in the results folder
+**Screenshots of the results can be found in the results folder**

 ## How to run the program
 1. Create a new virtual environment called Hackathon with  ```python3 -m venv Hackathon```
 2. Activate the virtual environment in the working directory with ```.\Hackathon\Scripts\activate``` (windows)
 3. Install the requirements with  ```pip install -r requirements.txt```

-4. ...
+### Method 1: Use the word-embeddings in the csv files